I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 And I just used this story from Greg Easterbrook in a football column.

-See, he he does football, but he goes outside, and I'm sure the football fans who read his columns say, stick to the football issues.
+And I'm sure the football fans who read his column say, stick to the football issues.

-I just illustrate this, or use this rather to illustrate, that all this talk about how we, human beings, prosperous, free, capitalistic human beings are destroying our own climate is patently ethically absurd.
+I just illustrate this, or use this rather, to illustrate that all this talk about how we, human beings, prosperous, free, capitalistic human beings, are destroying our own climate is patently, intellectually absurd.

 Learn it, love it, live it.

-When news of this spreads to the general scientific community gets out of the just the realm of cosmologists, we have to prepare.
+Now, the next thing is, when news of this spreads to the general scientific community, gets out of just the realm of cosmologists, we have to prepare.

 This was a close call.

-We can't be sure that a similar blue star is close enough to us that one day it could wipe us.
+We can't be sure that a similar blue star is close enough to us that one day it could wipe us out.

-Well, hundreds of millions of years ago wipe us out, but we won't learn about it till it happens.
+Well, hundreds of millions of years ago wipe us out, but we won't learn about it until it happens.

 And what would this do to global warming?